Frequently Asked Questions

 If you need to make a housing change during a school break, contact Dawn Lahm, 417-626-1231, in Student Life.
 All other room reservations may be made through your RD.
 Room changes may be made through the Residence Directors during the first two weeks of classes.
 Following that time, a $50.00 fee, payable in advance in cash, is imposed for any room change.

 Q. How do I get a single room?

 All first semester freshmen are assigned a roommate.
 Single rooms may be requested by juniors and seniors for an additional fee and are subject to availability.
-If during the semester you desire authorization to move out of your residence hall, inform your Residence Director and request the proper form from the SDO.
+If during the semester you desire authorization to move out of your residence hall, inform your Residence Director and request the proper form from Student Life.

 Q. Can I live off-campus?

 A student enrolled in eight (8) or more credit hours of classes is required to live in a residence hall.
-Exceptions to this policy may be granted by the SDO in the following instances.
+Exceptions to this policy may be granted by Student Life in the following instances.